 Data Ingestion Format

-Proper Data Ingestion format is necessary to carry out a successful upload of data.
+A proper data ingestion format is necessary to successfully upload data.
 The following factors play an important role in deciding the data ingestion format:

-1. Schema Support: One important feature of BigQuery is that it creates a table schema automatically based on the source data.
-Data formats like Avro, ORC, and Parquet are self-describing formats.
-No specific schema support is needed for these, but for data formats like JSON and CSV, an explicit schema can be provided.
+1. Schema Support: One important feature of BigQuery is that it automatically creates a table schema based on the source data.
+Data formats like Avro, ORC, and Parquet are self-describing, so no specific schema support is needed for these.
+However, for data formats like JSON and CSV, an explicit schema can be provided.

-2. Flat Data/Nested and Repeated Fields: Nested and Repeated data helps in expressing hierarchical data.
-All the formats including Avro, ORC, Parquet, Firestore exports, support data with Nested and Repeated Fields.
+2. Flat Data, Nested, and Repeated Fields: Nested and repeated data help in expressing hierarchical data.
+All formats, including Avro, ORC, Parquet, and Firestore exports, support data with nested and repeated fields.

-4. Encoding: BigQuery supports UTF-8 encoding for both nested, repeated and flat data.
-For the CSV files, BigQuery supports ISO-8859-1 encoding for flat data.
+4. Encoding: BigQuery supports UTF-8 encoding for nested, repeated, and flat data.
+For CSV files, it also supports ISO-8859-1 encoding for flat data.

 Load data into BigQuery: Select the resource